diablo-101/403-bypass/README.md

 # Features

 - This tool offers four different scripts, each with its own unique functionality and options.
-- You can use `method-header.sh` to test different HTTP methods, headers and HTTP versions work together against the target URL.
+- You can use `method-header.sh` to test different HTTP methods, headers, HTTP protocol and HTTP versions work together against the target URL.
 - You can use `headers.sh` to fuzz various headers with different values against a target URL.
 - You can use `user-agent-fuzz.sh` to fuzz the user-agent header with different values against a target URL.
 - You can use `methods.sh` to test different HTTP methods against a target URL.